 What is SASE?

 The ongoing coronavirus pandemic has created a demand for the modern workforce to become increasingly distributed.
 It has forced companies worldwide to accommodate off-site staff and remote work.
-Cloud, SaaS, and edge offerings emerged to create a hybrid infrastructure, as everything moved from being centralized to highly distributed.
+Cloud computing, SaaS, and edge offerings emerged to create a hybrid infrastructure, as everything moved from being centralized to highly distributed.
 With users, services, applications, and end-user devices existing virtually everywhere, organizations need a means of connecting them both effectively and securely, ensuring a productive user experience while keeping data safe and threats like ransomware at bay.
 Secure Access Service Edge (SASE) is a cloud-delivered concept that provides the perfect solution, combining network and security functions with WAN capabilities to support the dynamic, secure access needs of today’s hybrid organizations.
 Conceptually, SASE extends networking and security capabilities beyond where they’re typically available.

 Secure Access Service Edge comprises the following core service –